Alluxio/alluxio/docs/en/Running-HBase-on-Alluxio.md

 {:toc}

-This guide describes how to run [Apache HBase](http://hbase.apache.org/), so that you can easily store HBase tables into Alluxio at various storage level.
+This guide describes how to run [Apache HBase](http://hbase.apache.org/), so that you can easily store HBase tables into Alluxio at various storage levels.

 ## Prerequisites